adolfosilva/granada/README.md

 Granada is a domain-specific language ([DSL]) for Goal-Oriented Action Planning ([GOAP]).

+## What is GOAP?

+Goal-Oriented Action Planning is a planning architecture specifically designed for real-time control of autonomous character behavior in games.

 ## Example

 As an example, let's imagine a small game, where...